dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 Base Header Level: 3

+TODOs:

+* Page 5: The formulation "noted within" used as several places seems a bit odd to me.

 # Introduction

 Today, cloud computing [#Grance:2011] service instances have little means to easily move from one cloud service provider to another.
 Cloud standards are seen to be the panacea, yet have little adoption by the market, especially by the market's dominant players.